ajsmith607/thisismitime/content/miwhi/index.md

 mainid: "miwhi"
 ---

-Recently, when I began working full-time for myself, I suddenly had much more direct control over much more of my time.
+When I began working full-time for myself, I suddenly had much more direct control over much more of my time.
 I now had both the opportunity—and the responsibility—to figure out how to organize my time for optimal productivity.

 Relying on my project management background, I began specifying my goals and their scope, breaking them into milestones and scheduling time for them.